dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 end the game.

 Now that we have our trait definition done, let's add our first beast.
-In the original came the simplest beasts that appeared in the first view levels were called `Common Beast` so let's roll with that:
+In the original game, the simplest beasts that appeared in the first few levels were called `Common Beast` so let's roll with that:

 ```console